za3k/short-programs/README.md

 Useful only to me.
 Tracks whether I do things like brush my teeth once a day, shave regularly, etc.

+On the left is the habit; on the right is how long since I've done that.
+You press a single key to say "I did this task".
+Colors?
 Red is overdue, blue is "do today", green is "done recently", and grey is "no specific goals".

 Usage: `habit-tracker`